• Students

 Key points

-Students train to gain experience and acquire the skills necessary to use the language at a high level - teachers push students to achieve to the maximum of their potential, and set milestones and goals for each student, with constant evaluation.
+Students acquire the skills necessary to use the language at a high level.
+Teachers set milestones and goals for each student, with constant evaluation.
 This sets the pace for each learner to surpass their academic expectations and achieve more than they thought possible.

 The small number of students in each group provides participants with a learning experience tailored to each individual's needs, while benefiting from the participants' experiences and cultural diversity.
 Small class sizes also allow for a large amount of individual coaching, which helps to provide students with the confidence and disposition to master the language in a stimulating environment.